guilhermeUpToTask/react-typescript-form-validation/README.md

         </RadioGroup>
     </Form>
 ```
+For proper functionality, please note that the Input and RadioGroup components should be wrapped inside the Form component.

 To handle form submissions, you can define a function that will be called when the form is submitted:
 ```